anshulsamar/anshulsamar.github.io/_projects/vmt.md

 I have started working on an encoder-decoder machine translation implementation with SGVB.
 Please see this <a href="https://github.com/anshulsamar/seq">project</a> for more details.

-Thanks to Ziang Xie and Misha Andriluka for mentorship.
+Many thanks to Ziang Xie and Misha Andriluka for their mentorship.